ihita2812/QM-Solver/README.md

 2. ~~dont cares~~
 3. ~~convert Implicant to string of '1', '0' or '-'~~
 4. ~~proper output handling~~
-5. why is [this case](https://atozmath.com/example/KMap.aspx?q=quine&q1=E3) not working?
+5. ~~why is [this case](https://atozmath.com/example/KMap.aspx?q=quine&q1=E3) not working?~~
+6. check with other examples:
+    - dont-cares
+    - maxterms
-6. add comments
+7. add comments
-7. account for failing of malloc
+8. account for failing of malloc
-8. makefile
+9. makefile
-9. gui
+10. gui

 ## How to build